gangdong/gangdong.github.io/_posts/2021-05-04-Blog-github-action.markdown

 Until one day a couple of weeks ago, I received the notification from Travis CI, ***"My builds have been temporarily disabled for public repositories due to a negative credit balance"***.
 I realized that the time for free use is over.
 I need to pay for the service now.

 From the beginning, Travis CI was built to integrate with GitHub repositories and offer free open source CI.
 It was popular since then around the open-source developer.
 I think it is not only because of the powerful functionality but the free model of service.
 I knew Travis CI was purchased by Idera in Jan 2019.
 There should be some change in the pricing strategy.
-But when the new pricing strategy comes, I still feel a little bit unacceptable.
+But when the new pricing strategy comes, I still feel a little bit frustrated.

 > A `Free` Plan, assigned automatically to every new sign up, is a Usage based plan with an unlimited amount of users which comes with a trial pool of credits to be used.
 Once these credits are used they are not replenished.